bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el01">01.
 Program Structure: Looping a Triangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>You can start with a program that prints out the numbers 1 to 7, which you
+can derive by making a few modifications to the even number printing example given earlier in the chapter, where the for loop was introduced.</p>
+<p>Now consider the equivalence between numbers and strings of hash charac-
+ters.
+You can go from 1 to 2 by adding 1 (+= 1).
+You can go from "#" to
+"##" by adding a character (+= "#").
+Thus, your solution can closely follow the number-printing program.</p>

 <pre>
 for (let line = "#"; line.length < 8; line += "#")
   console.log(line);